Syllable Mapper

 By default, the word shown whenever the app is opened is 'syllable'

-1. You can expand the Legend list to view all available markers.
-For additional details about the syllable types, hover over the information icon.
+- The legend covers all available markers.
+For additional details about the syllable types, click the information icon.

 Note: Full screen will only show the separator and the markers for vowel and consonant.